iwtbook/Examples/web-components/open-vs-closed/learn.md

     this.#shadowRoot = this.attachShadow({ mode: 'closed' });
   }
   connectedCallback() {
-    this.#shadowRoot; // Successfully accesses to the shadowRoot reference }
+    this.#shadowRoot; // Successfully accesses the shadowRoot reference }
 }
 customElements.define('my-component', MyComponent);